hirotoshi8/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image9]

-The first image might be difficult to classify because it's looks like fifth image, which has same color (only red, black and white).
+The first image might be difficult to classify because it's looks like third image, which has same color (only red, black and white).
 In this project, I use collor image as input image and if color is the same, I think my DNN misunderestanding the images.

 #### 2. Prediction result for New Images
-This section discusses the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+This section discusses the model's predictions on these new traffic signs and compare the results of predicting on the test set.

 Here are the results of the prediction: